jamessutton600613-png/GQR/GQR^NEWS.md

 ## 🔷 Why this matters

 This release does **not** claim new physics.
 Its importance is different:

-- it shows that the **admissibility–survival form** developed in the programme can map directly onto real collider data;
+- It shows that the **admissibility–survival form** developed in the programme can map directly onto real collider data;
-- it provides a **low-dimensional structural description** of otherwise complex jet-production dynamics;
+- It provides a **low-dimensional structural description** of otherwise complex jet-production dynamics;
-- and it gives the wider programme a new **empirical anchor** in high-quality experimental physics.
+- And it gives the wider programme a new **empirical anchor** in high-quality experimental physics.

 For collider phenomenology, this may serve as a compact descriptive or comparative tool.
 For the GQR/QGE/AOI programme, it is more significant: it demonstrates that the framework can function as a valid structural layer over established physics rather than remaining only a cross-domain formalism.

 ---